Kaltsoon/data-management-and-databases/exercises/sql-exercises-4.md

 List all the students (surname, first name, student number) who have not passed any courses.
 Sort the result in ascending order by (surname, first name, student number).

+> [!TIP]
-Hint: The table CourseGrade contains facts on all the passing grades.
+> The table `CourseGrade` contains facts on all the passing grades.
 The table Student contains facts on all the students.

 ## 11.